This post may contain affiliate links.

 This famous hill located on the island’s northeastern Trotternish Peninsula begins with easy paths so anyone can hike up and enjoy the view.

 Towards the middle of the trail is the Old Man of Storr, a collection of huge jagged rocks that make great photo opportunities.

 Continuing to climb upwards past this iconic scenery is a bit steeper, so only strong hikers should ascend further.
 The highest point lies at 2,359 feet.

 Another unbelievable hike on the Isle of Skye is the Quiraing.
 This hilly stretch of land full of odd shapes and strange rock formations.

 It’s popular to drive up into the mountains to a small car park, where you can then walk along the paths that cut horizontally through the misshapen hills.

-The scenery here is completely one of a kind, and the saturated natural hues combine with winding rivers to create an unforgettable view.
+The scenery here is completely one of a kind.

 For more hiking related articles from around the world, check out these articles: